Bank Street College of Education: Accreditation

 Bank Street College of Education serves as the home for both the School for Children and the Graduate School of Education, as well as a partner to schools and communities to advance studies and research in education through Bank Street Education Center and Bank Street Family Center.
 Since 1960, the school has been accredited by the Middle States Association of Colleges and Schools or its successor the Middle States Commission on Higher Education.
 Bank Street School for Children is accredited by the New York State Association of Independent Schools.

 Bank Street College of Education

 Bank Street College of Education is the education and research arm of Bank Street.
-It began in 1916 as The Bureau of Educational Experiments (BEE) in and was founded by Lucy Sprague Mitchell in NYC.
-Spearheading research into understanding how children learn and grow, Bank Street developed The Bank Street approach, known as the developmental-interaction approach, an expression of progressive education.
+It began in 1916 as the Bureau of Educational Experiments (BEE) in and was founded by Lucy Sprague Mitchell in New York City.
+Spearheading research into understanding how children learn and grow, Bank Street developed the Bank Street approach, known as the developmental-interaction approach, an expression of progressive education.
 In the 1950s, the school changed its name to Bank Street College of Education.